akpw/mktxp/README.md

 ## Getting started
 After installing MKTXP, you need to edit its main configuration file.
-The easiest way to do it is via running:
+You can do it directly from mktxp via running:

 ```bash
 ❯ mktxp edit
 ```

-(for Docker, just replace `mktxp` with `docker run -v mktxp:/home/mktxp/mktxp/ -it --rm ghcr.io/akpw/mktxp:latest`)
+(for Docker instances, just mount your mktxp config files with `docker run -v ./mktxp:/home/mktxp/mktxp/ -it --rm ghcr.io/akpw/mktxp:latest`)

 This opens the config file in your default system editor. \
 In case you prefer a different editor, just run the ```edit``` command with its optional `-ed` parameter. \